FAC9/READMES/week-7/importing-exporting-migrating.md

 - User data is very sensitive and not to be messed with

-### Example: cat lovers database
+### Example: cat lovers database 🐱

 In our example, we have a really basic database with just one table.
 It stores a list of cat lovers and the names of their cats.
 This works OK for the organisation updating the cat lovers database for a few years, until some of the members start adopting new cats.
 The single-table database structure just isn't sufficient any more.

 It's time to scale.

+🐈🐈 🐈 🐈🐈🐈

 See below a visual representation of the cat lovers table, and then the schema for the new version of the database, to which we've added a new table and a few extra columns:

 ![image-1](./images/Database_schema1.png)

 Even though our project is a very small one, getting from catLovers-database-1.0 to the proposed schema would include a few steps.
-And of course it's important that none of the users' data goes missing or gets accidentally changed in the process.
+And of course it's important that none of the users' data goes missing or gets accidentally changed in the process 🙀.

 We might do something like this: